Docs

 Secrets detection

-Detects embedded API keys, authentication tokens, database passwords, connection strings, and other hardcoded credentials compiled into the binary.
+Detects embedded API keys, authentication tokens, database passwords, connection strings, and other hardcoded credentials in your source.
 The scanner uses entropy analysis combined with format-specific pattern matching (AWS keys, GitHub tokens, generic high-entropy strings) to distinguish real secrets from false positives.

 Vulnerability detection